 Alternative investments can provide value – while the Committee needs to provide good returns to finance the pension scheme, there are many other alternative investments that can provide value and which are environmentally and socially beneficial.

-Click here to see our updated 2020 Divestment briefing, a Divest Derbyshire Briefing (2016) and Cover letter for petition (2017), and Friends of the Earth resources on why local government pension funds should divest from fossil fuels.
+Click here to see our 2020 Divestment briefing, our 2016 Divestment Briefing and Cover letter for petition (2017), and Friends of the Earth resources on why local government pension funds should divest from fossil fuels.

 The Divest Derbyshire campaign is supported by the following organisations (in alphabetical order: